 This is the perfect recipe for Boxing Day and beyond when you are wondering what to do with all that leftover turkey.
-It requires some patience, but the results will show you that its well worth it.
+It requires a tiny bit of patience, but the results will show you that it is well worth it.
 The base is very similar to Butter chicken but lighter because I use cream instead of butter.

 Servings 7 people